vitessio/website/content/en/docs/user-guides/topology-service.md

-Concretely, the Topology Service features are implemented by a [Lock Server](http://en.wikipedia.org/wiki/Distributed_lock_manager), referred to as Topology Server in the rest of this document.
-We use a plug-in implementation and we support multiple Lock Servers (Zookeeper, etcd, Consul, …) as backends for the service.
+Concretely, the Topology Service features are implemented by a [Lock Server](http://en.wikipedia.org/wiki/Distributed_lock_manager), referred to as Topology Server in Vitess.
+We use a plugin implementation and we support multiple Lock Servers (Zookeeper, etcd, Consul, …) as backends for the service.

 ## Requirements and usage